What is GenAI?

 Additional Information

-RTL will participate on the newly formed Provost’s Advisory Council on Artificial Intelligence (PAC-AI) which will provide strategic advice and thought leadership on a broad range of AI issues, including matters that affect instruction and research.
+RTL is participating on the newly formed Provost’s Advisory Council on Artificial Intelligence (PAC-AI)(link is external) which provides strategic advice and thought leadership on a broad range of AI issues, including matters that affect instruction and research.

 RTL has also partnered with the UC Berkeley Library to form an internal community of practice to explore the innovations, use, and impact of artificial intelligence to support research and instruction.
 This community aims to democratize access to AI knowledge and facilitate learning about relevant tools and their applications in the library, classroom, and research settings which will then be reflected in our RTL resources for the campus community.